Last Updated on: 21st November 2023, 10:32 am

-Wild adult parrots leave the nest for significant periods throughout the day to forage food.
-Some baby parrots will cry out for reassurance that they haven’t been abandoned.
+Wild adult parrots leave the nest for long periods throughout the day to forage food.
+Some baby parrots will cry out for reassurance they haven’t been abandoned.

 How Do Parrots Show Their Emotions?

-Alongside pain and distress, feather-plucking is the sign of boredom and frustration.
-You’ve probably heard the expression “bored to tears” – this behavior isn’t far off.
+Alongside pain and distress, feather-picking is a sign of boredom and frustration.
+You’ve likely heard the expression ‘bored to tears.’

-- Lack of exercise
+- Lack of exercise.

-- Sexual frustration
+- Sexual frustration.

-- Restricted playtime
+- Restricted playtime.